Transitive Triangle Tilings in Oriented Graphs: The -extremal case

 Let $\pi$ be a permutation of $[3]$ such that $|W_{\pi(1)}''| \le |W_{\pi(2)}''| \le |W_{\pi(3)}''|$.
 Let $M_1$, $M_2$ and $M_3$ be disjoint edge sets such that their union is a matching and \begin{itemize} \item $|M_1| = |W_{\pi(3)}''| - |W_{\pi(2)}''|$, $|M_2| = |W_{\pi(3)}''| - |W_{\pi(1)}''|$, \item $M_1 \subseteq E_G(W_{\pi(3)}'', W_{\pi(1)}'')$, $M_2 \subseteq E_G(W_{\pi(3)}'', W_{\pi(2)}'')$ and \item $M_3$ consists of three edges, one from each of $E(W_i'', W_{i+1}'')$ for $i \in [3]$. \end{itemize} Let $M' = M_1 \cup M_2$ and $M = M' \cup M_3$.
 Note that since $\s{W}''$ is $(8 \tau^2)$-equitable, $|M'| < |M| \le 2(8\tau^{2}n) + 3 \le 17 \tau^2 n$.
 Let $vv' \in M$.
 Since $v$ and $v'$ are both $\tau$-cyclic for $\s{W}$, \eqref{eq:in_out_good_to_U} and \eqref{eq:good_to_U} give us that the number of vertices $x \in U$ such that $xvv'$ is a transitive triangle is at least

-Therefore, we can find the desired collection $\s{T}_3$ by matching edges in either $M$ or $M'$ to unused vertices in $U'$ in the graph $B$.
+Therefore, we can find the desired collection $\s{T}_3$ by matching edges $vv'$ in either $M$ or $M'$ to unused vertices $x$ in $U'$ such that $vv'u$ is a transitive triangle.
 We can clearly satisfy Property~\ref{prop:P4}.
 Note that Properties~\ref{prop:P1} and~\ref{prop:P4} imply that $|V(G) \setminus Y_3| \in 9 \Z$.
 So we can satisfy Property~\ref{prop:P5} by picking $M$ or $M'$ appropriately. \end{proof}

 {\bf Acknowledgement.} We are thankful to Wojciech Samotij, who participated in many fruitful discussions in the beginning of the project.
+We would also like to thank an anonymous referee for carefully reading this manuscript and for providing many helpful comments.

 This research was carried out whilst the second author was visiting the Department of Mathematics of the University of Illinois at Urbana--Champaign.
 This author would like to thank the department for the hospitality he received.